Littleton Low Back Pain Relief

 People who develop sciatica are typically between the ages of 30-50, and there are several different conditions that can lead to it.
 Among the most common include arthritis, bone spurs, or any injury that affects the sciatic nerve.
 Common injuries that cause sciatica development include sports-related collisions, harsh falls, herniated discs, or anything that occurs gradually over time through overuse, repetition, or general “wear and tear.”

-It is important to note that cancers, infections, fractures and other serious diseases can present themselves as back pain.
+It is important to note that cancers, infections, fractures, and other serious diseases can present themselves as back pain.
 Our providers are trained in recognizing these red flags and referring you to the appropriate healthcare specialists.

 HOW DO I KNOW IF MY BACK PAIN IS SERIOUS?